ASEM000/pytreeclass/README.md

 # construct a Pytorch like NN classes with JAX
 import jax
 from jax import numpy as jnp
-from pytreeclass import tree,static_field,tree_viz
+from pytreeclass import treeclass,static_field,tree_viz

-@tree
+@treeclass
 class Linear :

  weight : jnp.ndarray